History of the Internet in Russia: DEMOS-based network

-After invading Afghanistan, the Soviet Union found itself under sanctions.
+After invading Afghanistan, the Soviet Union found itself under sanctions (already being limited by limited by CoCom).
 However, a group of developers made a Russian version of the Unix operating system, secretly brought from America, and called it DEMOS.
-Some Unix developers, working at the Kurchatov Nuclear Energy Research Institute created a network that used DEMOS, namely RELCOM.
+Some Unix developers, working at the Kurchatov Kurchatov Nuclear Energy Research Institute created a network that used DEMOS, namely RELCOM.
 The main feature of this network was that it was a fully horizontal network, i.e. each networked computer could directly communicate with other computers on the network.
 Many labs took part in joint experiments, so rapid communication was very much needed.
 Therefore, the first network users were mainly Soviet research institutes, so they could exchange scientific information more rapidly.

 Cityline

-Cityline was one of the first internet providers in Russia.
-It was founded in 1996 by Emelyan Zakharov, Demyan Kudryavcev, Egor Shuppe, Dmitriy Bosov and Rafael Filinov.
+Cityline was one of the first internet providers in Russia that aimed to counter ROL's monopoly at public dial-up market.
+It was founded in 1996 by Emelyan Zakharov, Demian Kudryavtsev, Egor Shuppe, Dmitriy Bosov and Rafael Filinov.
 The realization of the fact that the Internet was not appealing for Russian users without content led to content-oriented services.
 Cityline approached Anton Nosik, a journalist, and Anton would later create content for them.
 It led to a portal named 'Vechernii Internet' (Вечерний Интернет), where Anton Nosik published his articles.
 In addition, the very first Russian web designer was Artemy Lebedev, who designed websites for Cityline.
 One of the most popular websites on the Russian internet was Anekdot.ru, a website dedicated to humour and stories.
 Anekdot.ru was founded by astrophysicist Dmitrii Verner.

 Search engines

 Rambler

 In 1996, the first Russian search engine, Rambler was launched.
 It was created by Sergey Lysakov, Dmitry Kryukov and others, who worked as scientists in Pushchino research facility.
 The algorithm that served as a basis for Rambler initially was used for registering and searching for microorganisms.
 One of the key features was the so-called Rambler Top-100, that showed the one hundred top searched websites on the Russian internet.
 In the beginning of 1999, 53% of Rambler's shares were sold to investors Russian Fonds (Русские Фонды) and Orion Capital Advisors.
 As a result, the founders of the company became less important in the company.
 In 2000, as a result of the conflict between investors and the founders, Sergey Lysakov and Dmitry Kryukov left the company.
-Rambler later became a media company that included its own TV channel.
+Rambler later became a media company that included its own TV channel, the Rambler TV.
+Anton Nossik, for a short term, served as vice president of Rambler, also being a chief editor of Rambler's Lenta.ru, one of the most visited European news websites at the time (5th place in 2013).